 Family Law Lawyer Rockville, MD

-When you have questions regarding family law and what you should do regarding things like divorce, child support, or alimony, reach out to the trusted family law lawyer Rockville, MD relies on from Azari Law, LLC.
-We understand that when you are turning to a family lawyer, you are likely going through a difficult time with the people you are closest to.
+When you have questions regarding family law and what you should do regarding divorce, child support, or alimony, reach out to the trusted family law lawyer Rockville, MD, relies on from Azari Law, LLC.
+We understand that when you turn to a family lawyer, you are likely going through a difficult time with the people you are closest to.
 Especially in these situations, it can be stressful and overwhelming because you may have children to consider.
 We want to be there to help you when you need us most.
 If you would like to see what our team can do for you, schedule a consultation with us now.

 Frequently Asked Questions:

-Q: I went through a divorce and my ex-spouse never pays me on time.
-I always have to call just so I can see a check.
+Q: I went through a divorce, and my ex-spouse never pays me on time.
+I always have to call so that I can see a check.
 Can you help?

 A: This is a common problem for many people, especially when it comes to spousal support or alimony.
 One thing we can do is get an order for a wage assignment.
-This means that the court will have your employer take out a certain amount of money from your ex-spouse’s paycheck that will then get paid to you directly.
-You may have already set up a schedule with your ex-spouse about when this will get sent, though this schedule may change because it will be in line with when your ex gets paid, not with what the court originally stated.
+This means that the court will have your spouse’s employer take out a certain amount of money from their paycheck to get paid to you directly.
+You may have already set up a schedule with your ex-spouse about when this will get sent, though this schedule may change because it will be in line with when your ex gets paid, not with what the court initially stated.